sivakov512/python-microservice-template/README.md

 ## Github Actions

-Before using Github Actions you should add [PAT](https://github.com/settings/tokens) as secret named `ROBOT_TOKEN` (use special robot user, but personal okay too), otherwise CI will fail on git submodules checkout.
+Before using Github Actions you should add [PAT](https://github.com/settings/tokens) as secret named `ROBOT_TOKEN` (use special robot user, but personal token is okay too), otherwise CI will fail on git submodules checkout.

-Also you should complete following steps to deploy to Yandex.Cloud:
+Also you should complete the following steps to deploy to Yandex.Cloud:
-* Register in [Yandex.Cloud](https://cloud.yandex.com/) (it's a good service, really) and create k8s cluster
+* Register at [Yandex.Cloud](https://cloud.yandex.com/) (it's a good service, really) and create k8s cluster
 * Copy Kubernetes cluster ID to secret named `YANDEX_CLOUD_KUBERNETES_CLUSTER_ID`
 * [Get IAM token for your Yandex.Cloud service account](https://cloud.yandex.ru/docs/iam/operations/iam-token/create-for-sa) and copy it (key.json content) to secret named `YANDEX_CLOUD_SERVICE_ACCOUNT_KEY`.